abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 88: March 30, 2018

+Today's Progress:  Continued working on the Simon Game Challenge.

+Thoughts: Got the computer playing function working along with a function to check input and determine whether the user has matched what the computer had.
+Not working quite right as it fails after the second round.

+Link to work: <a href="https://codepen.io/abbywilson/pen/jzzbbW">Simon Game</a>

-### Day 87: March 28, 2018
+### Day 87: March 29, 2018

 Today's Progress:  Started the Simon Game challenge.

-Thoughts: Decided to start the next challenge rather than perfect Tic Tac Toe since I have fulfilled all the user storie.
+Thoughts: Decided to start the next challenge rather than perfect Tic Tac Toe since I have fulfilled all the user stories.
 Made a goal to finish the FCC Front End Dev certificate by Day 100!

 Link to work: <a href="https://codepen.io/abbywilson/pen/jzzbbW">Simon Game</a>